mr-elamin/KeyCload-OIDC/README.md

 ## Overview

-This project aims to integrate an application client with Keycloak Identity and Authorization Management (IAM) using the OpenID-Client library.
+This project aims to integrate an application client with Keycloak Identity and Authorization Management (IAM) using the OpenID-Client library for Node.js, Authlib for Python, or IdentityModel for C#.
 The goal is to provide a secure and efficient way to manage user authentication and authorization across various programming languages and frameworks.

 ## Project Description